spinnaker/spinnaker/json-formats.md

 Typically, thresholds can be overridden at execution time as well.

 It is normal to have all metrics for a given canary run come from the same source.
-In these examples, Atlas and Stackdriver are used.
+In these examples, Atlas, Stackdriver and Prometheus are used.

 ```JSON